wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-hygiene/includes/understand-features.md

 In Microsoft 365 Exchange Online Protection (EOP) provides tools to help keep your organization's e-mail clean, often referred to as *message hygiene*.
-Microsoft 365 threat protection features help you keep unwanted mail out of your users' inboxes — and your network free of spam and viruses.
+Microsoft Defender for Office 365 threat protection features help you keep unwanted mail out of your users' inboxes — and your network free of spam and viruses.

 Message hygiene includes all forms of protection: